tusharnankani/undirected-graph/README.md

 <br />

-<p align="center">The overload of ideas has pushed me to connect the dots, analogous to my connected thoughts forming a data structure.</p>
+<p align="center">The overload of ideas has pushed me to connect the dots, analogous to my directionless, although somehow connected thoughts forming a data structure.</p>
 <p align="center"><a href="https://undirected-graph.netlify.app">Undirected Graph</a></p>

 <br />